tc39/notes/es7/2016-05/may-24.md

 WH: You'll be off by a constant factor, which is not a concern as they're not defined by the spec.
 The amortized/asymptotic calculation of resource use.
 When you have a chain of frames, each of which grows, you can use amortized logic to pretend the first one has the same size as the last.

-FST: Daniel Slater has written a slew of papers on this, the constants don't matter in the end.
+EFT: Daniel Slater has written a slew of papers on this, the constants don't matter in the end.

 MM: does this criteria work here?